 Cemintel's ExpressWall Top Hat is a purpose designed rolled steel section for supporting the vertical edges of the panels.
 The unique profile acts to accommodate movement of the sheets at the vertical joints.
-It is designed to be used in conjunction with the ExpressWall Vertical Gasket for added weather resistance.
-The ExpressWall Top Hat is manufactured from galvanised steel (Z275) and is available in 1.15mm BMT or 0.75mm BMT.
+It is designed to be used in conjunction with the ExpressWall vertical gasket for added weather resistance.
+The ExpressWall Top Hat is manufactured from galvanised steel (Z275) and is the subject of Patent No 2004240142.
+It is available in 1.15 BMT or 0.75 BMT.